yalexand/ALYtools/README.md

 CIDR ("collagen induced DDR1 redistribution") is the texture characterization method reported in the article https://www.nature.com/articles/s41598-019-53176-4 Briefly, the algorithm counts average number of zero-crossings along random line profile on a segmented "patch" on the LF-subtracted texture image.
-"TestData" CIDR folder contains 2 images with different textures (rough and fine) acquired with SIM microscopy.
+"TestData\CIDR" folder contains 2 images with different textures (rough and fine) acquired with SIM microscopy.
 Demo is run with default ALYtools options.

 # ic_OPTtools